moby/moby/docs/sources/examples/using_supervisord.md

 the `/usr/bin/supervisord` binary when the container launches.

-## Building our container
+## Building our image

-We can now build our new container.
+We can now build our new image.

     $ sudo docker build -t <yourname>/supervisord .